Takadenoshi/pandoc-presentation-template/README.md

 1) (Fork repo, rename, enter your content, etc)
 1) Go to GitHub -> Settings -> Pages
-1) Under "Build and Deployment -> Source", select "GitHub Actions"
+1) Under "Build and Deployment -> Branch", select `main` and click `Save`.

-1) Configure the "Static HTML" workflow
-1) Accept the defaults
+If you want to move `index.html` to a subfolder:

+1) Edit `/.github/workflows/static.yml`
-    1) If you have customized the location of `index.html`: Locate `path` under `jobs.deploy.steps.Upload artifact` (should have a comment "Upload entire repository".)
-Replace `.` with the path to your document root.
+1) Locate the `jobs.deploy.steps.Upload artifact` step (should have a comment "Upload entire repository".)
+1) Replace `path` with the path to your document root.

 _Note: This is only available for public repositories._